jstoldi/bike/README.md

   * self require dependencies
   * cache

-  * extjs like syntax

 ## Installation

-Install this using `npm` as follows for standalone use
+Install this using `npm` as follows

     $ npm install bike

-## Quick Start

 ### Define a class